aitec-cn/urdoing/README.md

 # urdoing
 ### Urdoing API Specifications and Guidlines

-"urdoing" stands for "Universal Resources + Doing",it aims an simple and powerfull style of API designing method.it's inspired both  by REST and rpc style API.
+"urdoing" stands for "Uniform Resource Doing" ,it aims an simple and powerfull style of API designing method.It's inspired both  by REST and rpc style API.

-for example ， to design  users APIs ,it will be this way in urdoing:
+For example ， to design users APIs ,each resource should provide some public doing(method) corresponding to curd operations：

 Query noe user info:
 ```rust